 We note that $a_i$ is called the {\em{discrepancy}} of $A_i$.
-Then the pair $(X,B)$ is {\em{sub klt}} (resp.~{\em{sub lc}}) if $a_i>-1$ (resp.~$a_i\geq -1$) for any $i$.
+Then the pair $(X,B)$ is {\em{sub klt}} (resp.~{\em{sub lc}}) if $a_i>-1$ (resp.~$a_i\geq -1$) for every $i$.
 The pair $(X,B)$ is {\em{klt}} (resp.~{\em{lc}}) if $(X,B)$ is sub klt (resp.~sub lc) and $B$ is effective.
-In recent literatures, sub klt (resp.~sub lc) is sometimes called klt (resp.~lc).
+In some literature, sub klt (resp.~sub lc) is sometimes called klt (resp.~lc).
 Let $(X, B)$ be an lc pair.
 If there exists a resolution $f:Y\to X$ such that $\Exc (f)$ and $\Exc (f)\cup f^{-1}_*B$ are simple normal crossing divisors on $Y$ and with $a_i>-1$ for all $f$-exceptional $A_i$'s, then $(X, B)$ is called {\em{dlt}}. \end{defn}

 \begin{rem} Let $(X,B)$ be a klt (resp.~lc) pair and $f:Y\to X$ a proper birational morphism of normal varieties.
 We put $K_Y+B_Y=f^*(K_X+B)$.
 Then $(Y, B_Y)$ is not necessarily klt (resp.~lc) but sub klt (resp.~sub lc). \end{rem}